This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 I try to get my pups used to the service dog jacket by making them wear it quite often at home even before going out in public.
 Nowadays I keep a close eye on my pup to make sure he doesn’t chew on the material when wearing his jacket.

-QUICK TIP: As mentioned earlier if you don’t like the jingling of pet tags then you can DIY it and tape them together or get a fancy pet tag silencer like the Thundercover from the same folks who brought you the Thundershirt (a tool we use for our dog’s when they have anxiety).
+QUICK TIP: As mentioned earlier if you don’t like the jingling of pet tags then you can DIY it and tape them together or get a fancy pet tag silencer like the Quiet Spot Dog Tag Silencer.
+We got one for Stetson and his jingling pet tags.

-Do you have any tips for puppy’s who hate their collars and pet tags?
+Do you have any tips for puppies who hate their collars and pet tags?

 Tell us about your experiences with puppy collars and pet tags.